kmcho2019/lab-pong-tracker/docs/ONBOARDING.md

 - Visit `/players` to verify ratings and `/tournaments` to double-check filters.
 - Update the README and docs links for your club wiki so future admins know where to start.
 - Document the hand-off plan (see **Admin Transitions** in `docs/ADMIN_GUIDE.md`).
+- If players request different names or handles, use **Member Lifecycle → Edit name** to update the display and `@handle` after verifying the validations pass.

 See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for common setup issues.